-By Clare O’Hanlon, Business Development Manager for Juliette Armand Skincare Ireland
+By Clare O’Hanlon, Business Development Manager

 What is the difference between a cream, balm and serum for the eyes ?
 Eye creams are mostly water based and they spread quite easily around the delicate eye area leaving it hydrated and feeling smooth.
 A balm is typically wax-based, allowing the concentrated ingredients to form a protective barrier on the skin - the barrier helps prevent moisture loss and prevents damage.
 A serum is a more advanced version of a cream that tends to be a in a liquid form and uses a dropper for application - a serum usually goes under a balm or cream.
 As it is in liquid form the molecules are smaller and can penetrate into the skin more easily.